pulumi/pulumi-tf-provider-boilerplate/README.md

 # Terraform Bridge Provider Boilerplate

 This repository contains boilerplate code for building a new Pulumi provider which wraps an existing Terraform provider.

-These instructions are primarily intended for internal use by Pulumi as we have not yet refined the process for general consumption by the community at large, but this document may serve as a rough guide for community members who want to create their own Pulumi providers that wrap an existing Terraform provider.
+The following instructions cover:
+- providers maintained by Pulumi (denoted with a "Pulumi Official" checkmark on the Pulumi registry)
+- providers published and maintained by the Pulumi community, referred to as "third-party" providers.

 ## Creating a Pulumi Terraform Bridge Provider